milankl/AthleticsChampionshipsHeat/README.md

-# AthleticsChampionshipsHeat
+# Heat indices during European and World Championships in Athletics
-Universal thermal heat indices during some World and European championships in ahtletics.
+Universal thermal heat indices during some World and European championships in athletics.

 ## Events and stadium coordinates